Making Thanksgiving Safe Without Missing People Too Much

 Lowest risk activities

 - Having a small dinner with only people who live in your household.
-This is a link to CDC information on foods and nutrition during COVID-19.
-Food and Coronavirus

 - Preparing traditional family recipes for family and neighbors, especially those at higher risk of severe illness from COVID-19, and delivering them in a way that doesn’t involve contact with others.